koalalorenzo/blog/content/posts/202211-mozilla-sops/index.md

 engineering and I would prefer to use something simpler like git-crypt.

 ### For local only: git crypt
-A way that I have explored in the past was with git-crypt.
+A way that I have explored in the past was with [git-crypt](https://github.com/AGWA/git-crypt).
 It is a smart way to encrypt and decrypt a file: It uses GPG/PGP keys and git filters to transparently manage secrets.
-Once initialize, it feels like if it is not
-there: files are stored locally in plain text, and encrypted right before commits.
+Once initialize, it feels like if it is not there: files are stored locally in plain text, and encrypted right before commits.

-With git crypt, could argue that the files are encrypted and safe in the history, but if the encryption keys are compromised, any effort to keep everything safe is valiant.
+With git-crypt, could argue that the files are encrypted and safe in the history, but if the encryption keys are compromised, any effort to keep everything safe is valiant.
+The reason is that git-crypt uses GPG keys to share a common encription key used to encrypt everything it tracks:

 {{< mermaid >}}
 graph TD